brenopantoja/Laravel-System-CRUD-login-password/README.md

 It is a system of events.

-Downloads: It does download of the Xampp, MySQL and of the Visual Studio Core.
+Downloads: It does download of the Xampp, MySQL and  the Visual Studio Core.

 Note: Page called showcopy.php has been better, in relation tables of HTML.
 And, the layout of the page too.